About the South West Invasive Managers

 The South West Invasive Managers (SWIM) represent a diverse group of agencies and organizations committed to the sharing of resources and promotion of best practices toward managing invasive plant species within our cherished southwestern Alberta landscapes.

-SWIM will promote their collaborative, harmonized, and consistent approach to invasive species issues in southwestern Alberta to industry stakeholders and individual land owners.
+The intention of SWIM is to promote a collaborative, harmonized, and consistent approach to invasive species issues in southwestern Alberta to industry partners and individual landowners.

 • Prevention of invasive plant species